fredjarlier/mpiMarkDup/README.md

 How it works
 ------------

-First the programm sort the reads by genome's coordinates and extract discordant and unmapped (end and mate) reads with the same technic described in mpiSORT. <br />
+First the programm sort the reads by genome's coordinates and extract discordant and unmapped (end and mate) reads with the same technics described in mpiSORT. <br />

-Second the programm mark the duplicates for each chromosom ans discordant reads according to Picard Markduplicate method.
+Second the programm mark the duplicates for each chromosome and discordant reads according to Picard Markduplicate method.
 The unmapped and unmapped mates are not marked.
 To limit memory overhead we build a distributed perfect hash table (see perfectHash.c for details) for fragment list and end list.
-This way the memory usage stays low.  <br />
+This way the memory usage is under the memory usage of mpiSort.  <br />

-Finally each chromosom is compressed with bgzf and written down in the output folder.
+Finally each chromosome is marked and compressed with bgzf and written down in the output folder.

 Authors and contacts